eionic/resonance/01_README.md

 Thanks for being here at the start.

-> “This project is a distilled playable prototype of the larger EION simulation system.
-For the original conceptual engine and modular codebase, see EIONSIM.”
+> “This project is a distilled playable prototype of the larger EIONIC simulation system.
+For the original conceptual engine and modular codebase, see EIONIC.”